askui/askui/docs/docs/general/02-Getting Started/writing-your-first-test.md

 describe('jest with askui', () => {

-  // Sets up connection with server with desired configuration let askuiControlServer : AskuiControlServer;
+  // Sets up connection with server with desired configuration let askuiControlServer: AskuiControlServer;

-  // Client is necessary to use the askui API let askuiClient : AskuiClient;
+  // Client is necessary to use the askui API let askuiClient: AskuiClient;

   jest.setTimeout(60 * 1000 * 60);